So you’re considering the life of a fitness guru? The life of a personal trainer is full of promise, reward, and fulfillment.

-NASM CPT is accredited by the National Commission for Certifying agency or NCAA for short.
-The NCAA is a nationally recognized agency at the front line of science and research in strength, condition and fitness.
+NASM CPT is accredited by the National Commission for Certifying Agency or NCCA for short.
+The NCCA is a nationally recognized agency at the front line of science and research in strength, condition, and fitness.

-NASM certification structure is governed by a 7 member panel who oversee all decisions concerning the inputs and outcomes of the policies and knowledge resources used to create and administer certification.
+NASM certification structure is governed by a 7 member panel that oversees all decisions concerning the inputs and outcomes of the policies and knowledge resources used to create and administer certification.

 This means the NASM CPT is constantly evolving and finding ways to improve.

-Just so you can get an idea of how NASM’s accreditation works, the have the following accreditation documents available:
+Just so you can get an idea of how NASM’s accreditation works, they have the following accreditation documents available:

 - NASM Code of Conduct